DHS secretary: Electronics ban may be expanded to flights departing US

 "No, they didn't misread me," he answered.
 "I would tell you that the threats against passenger aviation worldwide are constant.
 The good news is that we have great intelligence collection overseas -- US intelligence collection.
 We also have great sharing with partners overseas.
 So, we are doing everything we can to get after these threats -- but they are real."

-The original ban affects certain US-bound flights, including those originating in Cairo, Egypt; Dubai and Abu Dhabi, United Arab Emirates; Istanbul, Turkey; Doha, Qatar; Amman, Jordan; Kuwait City; Casablanca, Morocco; and Jeddah and Riyadh, Saudi Arabia.
+The original ban applies to certain US-bound flights, including those originating in Cairo, Egypt; Dubai and Abu Dhabi, United Arab Emirates; Istanbul, Turkey; Doha, Qatar; Amman, Jordan; Kuwait City; Casablanca, Morocco; and Jeddah and Riyadh, Saudi Arabia.

 But Kelly signaled this month that he's looking at possibly expanding the ban due to security concerns.

-Kelly said Friday that he implemented the original ban "based on intelligence from a certain part of the world -- sophisticated threats,"

-He added, "So, we are now looking at kind of a world-wide hard look at raising the bar, the minimum bar, on aviation security."
-Kelly said he would make a decision on expanding the ban "when the time is right."
+"The protocol where we put large electronic devices down inside the cargo compartments, ...
+I made that decision based on intelligence from a certain part of the world -- sophisticated threats," Kelly said Friday.
+"We are now looking at kind of a worldwide hard look at raising the bar, the minimum bar, on aviation security.
+So, still contemplating extending the ban, as we work with partners."